Orders, decorations, and medals of Spain: Revival

-After the Spanish Civil War there began talks with the caudillo Francisco Franco, whose social policy's central axis was synthesizing modernity with past traditional elements of redeeming value, who invited the bishop-prior, Emeterio Echeverría Barrena, to an exchange productive of no tangible results, so over the following years they subsisted marginally or informally, until, exoterically, on April 2 of 1980, they were recorded separately on the record of associations of Civil Government of Madrid.
-On May 26 of that year they are registered as "federation".
-The Order of Santiago, along with those of Calatrava, Alcántara and Montesa were reinstated as civil associations in the reign of Juan Carlos I with the character of honorable and religious noble organization and as such remain today.
+After the Spanish Civil War, negotiations began with Franco, the caudillo whose social policy aimed to synthesize modernity with traditional elements of redeeming value.
+He invited Bishop-Prior Emeterio Echeverría Barrena to an exchange, but it was unproductive, and the Order subsisted marginally or informally over the following years.
+It was not until April 2, 1980, when they were officially recorded as an association by the Civil Government of Madrid.
+On May 26 of the same year, they were registered as a federation.
+The Order of Santiago, along with Calatrava, Alcántara, and Montesa, were reinstated as civil associations during the reign of Juan Carlos I, as honorable and religious noble organizations, which they remain today.

-The 9 April 1981, and after fifty years, the King of Spain, Juan Carlos I, named his father Juan of Bourbon President of the Royal Council of the Military Orders.
-Since 28 April 2014, Don Pedro of Bourbon, Duke of Noto, is the current President of the Royal Council.
+On April 9, 1981, after fifty years, Juan Carlos I named his father, Infante Juan of Bourbon, President of the Royal Council of the Military Orders.
+Currently, As of 28 April 2014, the position of President of the Royal Council is held by Don Pedro of Bourbon, Duke of Noto.